Bail Hearing in Toronto

 • Whatever you do say to the Court may be used against you in subsequent prosecution or at your trial.

-Our key function in relation to your bail hearing is to present the relevant information in a meaningfuland understandable way.
 At the same time, we can review the merits of the case and point out the pitfalls in the Crown’s case that support your case for release.
 Finally, we can structure our submissions to, as much as possible, insulate you from having that information used against you later on.

 Please note that what you have read above is a relatively basic insight into the Criminal Bail process.
 There are numerous exceptions and nuances that apply to each case, and as such, it is important to consult one of our dedicated criminal lawyers to discuss the specific circumstances of your case as soon as possible.

-Bail Hearing FAQs
+Bail Hearing Process

 VIEW ALL SERVICES